UniversalDataTool/autoseg/README.md

 # autoseg | Automatic Fast WebAssembly Image Segmentation

+> Are you looking to convert UDT annotations into png masks?
+Use [udt-to-png](https://github.com/UniversalDataTool/udt-to-png)

 autoseg segments images from a list of points and polygons containing classifications.
 Autoseg was originally created by [Severin Ibarluzea](https://twitter.com/seveibar) for usage with the [Universal Data Tool](https://github.com/UniversalDataTool/universal-data-tool).